Gambling and online casinos in Iraq

 - Bank of Iraq - financial control and AML compliance.

-Every year, dozens of people are arrested in the country for participating in "money games,"
+Dozens of people are arrested every year in the country for taking part in "money games," and police regularly report raids against clandestine halls.

 Nevertheless, the lack of a clear monitoring system makes the fight against online gambling ineffective.